zama-ai/tfhe-rs/tfhe/docs/fhe-computation/advanced-features/upgrade-key-chain.md

-It is different and complementary to the data versioning feature, as the data versioning feature allows loading ciphertexts generated with a previous TFHE-rs version if the ciphertext structurally changed.
+It is different and complementary to the data versioning feature, as the data versioning feature allows loading ciphertexts generated with a previous TFHE-rs version if the ciphertext structure changed.

 The `UpgradeKeyChain` first needs to know about possible parameters, for that,